lcpilling/lukesRlib/README.md

 #> 4 smoking_status-2    1.03   0.0149        2.16 3.08e- 2    1.00      1.06
 ```

 Automatically identified the input as from a coxph model and exponentiated estimate/CIs.
 Also provided N and Nevents.
 Also, tidied "as.factor()" variable names.
+If `haven::as_factor()` is used then any labels are shown correctly.

 ### get_assoc()